spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/product-configuration-feature-integration.md

 Make sure that the plugins are set up correctly:

 1. Go to the PDP of a configurable product, make sure that you are able to open the configurator page and return to the PDP with the configuration saved.

 2. Add a configurable product to cart, go to the Cart page, make sure that you are able to open the configurator page and return to the Cart page with the configuration saved.

+3. Add a configurable product to the wishlist, go to the wishlist page and make sure that you are able to open the configurator page and return to the wishlist page with the configuration saved.

 {% endinfo_block %}